You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 An ‘experimentation learning repository’ allows the wider business and stakeholders to see what experiments have been conducted to date and what learnings have been gained.
 The repository provides the reader with the ability to consume the content at their own time and speed which is important in a global business.

-Max Bradley, Managing Web Experimentation at Zendesk
+Max Bradley, Web Strategy & CRO at Wiz

 This means easy access to your entire team of all your past tests, which can actually help you to build that testing culture.